 This honors course is a continuation of English Composition.
 Students will analyze, discuss and write more complex rhetorical strategies.
 Critical thinking in conceptualization, analysis and synthesis is reinforced as students develop essays, peer edit, and orally present their writing to the class.
 The opportunity to express ideas in written and oral form will be provided.
 Emphasis will be placed on expressing ideas with precision, clarity and economy.
 Business reports are also covered.
-Prerequisite: EN1H20.
-(WI) Quarter Credit Hours 4.5
+Elements of documentation and research are emphasized.
+Prerequisite: EN1H2O.
+(PT) (WI) Ouarter Credit Hours 4.5

-EN1050 COMMUNICATION SKILLS
+EN1030 COMMUNICATION SKILLS

 This is an introductory course which focuses on communication skills essential to career and personal success.
 Emphasis is placed upon awareness of and adaptation to the audience, ethical responsibility and cultural diversity.
 Students will progress in gradual stages, gaining an understanding of the communication process along with confidence and experience in numerous speaking, listening and small group interactions.
 The one-credit Feinstein Reading and Writing About Community Service course (SL1001) is offered during the last 10 class sessions of this course.
 See page 18 for more information.
-(SL) Ouarter Credit Hours 3.5
+(PT) (SL) Quarter Credit Hours 4.5

-EN1H50 HONORS COMMUNICATION SKILLS
+EN1H30 HONORS COMMUNICATION SKILLS

 This is an honors introductory course which focuses on communication skills essential to career and personal success.
 Emphasis is placed upon awareness of and adaptation to the audience, ethical responsibility and cultural diversity.
 Students will progress in gradual stages, gaining an understanding of the communication process along with confidence and experience in numerous speaking, listening and small group interactions.
-The one-credit Feinstein Reading and Writing About Community Service course (SL1001) is offered during the last 10 class sessions of this course, to arrive at a total of 4.5 quarter credit hours.
+The one-credit Feinstein Reading and Writing About Community Service course (SL1001) is offered during the last 10 class sessions of this course.
 See page 18 for more information.
-(SL) Quarter Credit Hours 3.5
+(PT) (SL) Quarter Credit Hours 4.5